-Expert walleye angler Joel Nelson simplifies river techniques to capitalize on the spring bite.
+Expert walleye angler Joel Nelson simplifies river walleye fishing techniques to capitalize on the spring bite.

-Truly, on rivers like the Mississippi and Missouri, and many more, jigs have always been the main-game.
-If jigs are the event, then the Northland Tackle Fireball could be a star player, catching more walleyes below dams, spillways, and current seams than any other before them.
+Truly, on rivers like the Mississippi and Missouri, and many more, jigs have always been the main game for catching walleyes.
+If jigs are the event, then the Northland Tackle Fire-Ball jig could be a star player, catching more walleyes below dams, spillways, and current seams than any other before them.
 On those tough spring days, it’s great to rig any old minnow threaded through the mouth with a hook out the back.
-Jig vertically as the river washes you downstream, either under a controlled slip with bow-mount down, or under power of the river itself.
-Use heavy weights to stay down, ½ oz. and greater, as the fish will be on sand ridges, current breaks, or other structure immediately near bottom, so you need to be too.
+Jig vertically as the river washes you downstream, either under a controlled slip with bow-mount down or under power of the river itself.
+Use heavy weights to stay down, ½ oz and greater, as the fish will be on sand ridges, current breaks, or other structures immediately near the bottom, so you need to be too.
 Control your drift based on that vertical presentation, keeping the jig straight up and down at all times, adjusting trolling motor speed to keep it there.
-If fish are short-striking, perhaps the best part of the Fire-Ball jig, is that you can choose several lengths of stinger hook harnesses to clip directly to the jig (it has an extra “eye” at the jig’s base), and bury that extra treble as a surprise for unsuspecting sauger and walleye.
+If fish are short-striking, perhaps the best part of the Fire-Ball jig is that you can choose several lengths of stinger hook harnesses to clip directly to the jig (it has an extra “eye” at the jig’s base) and bury that extra treble as a surprise for unsuspecting sauger and walleye.
 That goes for the whole lineup of Fireball Jigs and Metallic Fire-Balls being good additions to the tacklebox for the same presentation.

 Pitch to Win

-By far and away the best bites of the spring come pitching jigs and plastics to shallow sand and current breaks where big females are preparing to dump eggs, and later feed.
-There are many times each spring where pitching jigs is akin to bass fishing for walleyes.
-You contend with cover, are forced to make an accurate cast, and vicious reaction-strikes follow.
+By far and away the best bites of the spring walleye fishing comes pitching jigs and plastics to shallow sand and current breaks where big females are preparing to dump eggs and later feed.
+There are many times each spring when pitching jigs is akin to bass fishing for walleyes.
+You contend with cover, are forced to make an accurate cast, and vicious reaction strikes follow.
 Yet, you need to work jigs like the Northland Metallic Eyeball or Deep Vee Bucktail Jig with some method.
 Have a few choices and weights rigged up and ready, both on mono/fluoro and braid, as current affects those line types differently.
 Simple trial and error determine which days, or more appropriately which currents, require mono/fluoro vs. braid.
-Rig ribbon-tailed plastics, or any variety of shad-style baits in a few select colors.
+Rig ribbon-tailed plastics, or any variety of shad-style soft plastic baits in a few select colors.
 Natural variations and earthy colors produce, but so do chartreuse and other bright colors with some sun.
-Consider, too, pre-rigged options like the Northland Mimic Minnow Limber Leech that are ready to fish out of the box and come in many of those same color combinations.
+Consider, too, pre-rigged options like the Northland Mimic Minnow Limber Leech that is ready to fish out of the box and come in many of those same color combinations.

 You shouldn’t be surprised that this technique requires a totally different fishing rod.
-No longer are you vertical, so getting some length approaching 7 feet is a good goal.
+No longer are you vertical, so getting some length approaching seven feet is a good goal.
 The actions change, too, as jig weights are dramatically lighter.
-1/8 oz., 3/16 oz., and ¼ oz. are all good selections depending on depth and current, putting you in the medium-light to medium rod power category.
+1/8 oz, 3/16 oz, and ¼ oz are all good selections depending on depth and current, putting you in the medium-light to medium rod power category.
 Next, and most importantly, choose a rod with an extra-fast action.
 For jigs, it’s a godsend and WILL make you a better angler.
 The whole idea is a forgiving tip section that flings far, feels well, and converts quickly to heavy backbone when deflected.
 I grew up fishing St. Croix Premiers, Avids, and Legend Extremes, each getting faster and more sensitive with each release.
 Today, many of those same rods are still the pinnacle of jig-fishing tech, with the Avid AVS69MLXF and Legend Elite ES610MXF being personal favorites.
-For bleeding edge feel and the kind of rod that can mentally map the bottom for you, the new Legend Xtreme XFS610MLXF is literally without parallel.
+For bleeding-edge feel and the kind of rod that can mentally map the bottom for you, the new Legend Xtreme XFS610MLXF is literally without parallel.

 Crank It Up

-Pull them on baitcasting equipment, with rods that are up to the task from a heft perspective, but also have great feel to discern fouling from fish.
-To me, there’s only two I’d consider, with the telescoping Eyecon Trolling ET76MMT being fun to fish and easy to stow.
+Pull them on baitcasting equipment, with rods that are up to the task from a heft perspective, but also have a great feel to discern fouling from fish.
+To me, there are only two I’d consider, with the telescoping Eyecon Trolling ET76MMT being fun to fish and easy to stow.
 With lower flows and less weight, along with even more feel, I’d choose the Legend Tournament Walleye Series Bounce ‘N Troll LWC70MHM.
 Both are perfect for other techniques like pulling spinners and long-lining those same Rumble Shads along breaklines, so you’ve got a pretty versatile setup.
-Line-counter options on the baitcast reels are pretty handy, if not for this bite, for others mentioned above.
-It’s nice to recreate the magic just by memorizing the right number that keeps getting you bit.
+Line-counter options on baitcasting reels are pretty handy, if not for this bite, for others mentioned above.
+It’s nice to recreate the magic just by memorizing the right number that keeps getting you a bite.

-Whether by jig or by crank, springtime means hitting the river for some walleyes.
+Whether if you are fishing a jig or crankbaits, springtime means hitting the river for some walleyes.
 If you’ve never tackled the river, it can be a beast without question, but also makes you a better angler for the rest of your season.
 Mastering boat control on a conveyor belt of springtime flow, while precisely placing jigs and positioning the boat to continually hit that current seam, really makes dealing with wind and other challenges less of an issue throughout the year.
-Not to mention the 10 lb. eyes that fill up these legendary systems and beyond.
+Not to mention the 10 lb eyes that fill up these legendary systems and beyond.

 Story by Joel Nelson